kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 #### The Output Model API

-After initial implementation of `TrainJob` and `TrainingRuntime`, we will support ability to export the trained model.
+After initial implementation of `TrainJob` and `TrainingRuntime`, we will support the ability to export the trained model.
 The following runtime can be implemented:

 ```yaml
 apiVersion: kubeflow.org/v2alpha1